6 Tips to Get You Enjoy Running

 4. Join A Running Group

 If you’re struggling to find the motivation to run on your own, joining a running group can be a great way to get started.
 Running with others can help push you to keep going when you might otherwise give up, and it’s also a great way to make new friends who share your passion for running.
-There are plenty of different types of running groups out there, so do some research to find one that’s right for you.
+There are plenty of different running groups, so do some research to find one that’s right for you.

 5. Set A Regular Schedule